codecombat/codecombat/app/assets/markdown/cs1.md

 ### Coding Time (40-50 mins)

-Have students navigate to the last level, **Wakka Maul**, and complete it at their own pace.
+Have students navigate to the last level, **Wakka Maul**.
+They should take a few minutes to complete the Engineering Cycle Worksheet, then complete the level at their own pace.
 Circulate and assist as they work.

 #### Good to Know